-- 1. The School should first identify which Due Diligence Checklist is appropriate as this will determine the process to be followed: - Due Diligence Checklist to be completed for new partnerships (excluding further education colleges based in the UK) - Due Diligence Checklist (Existing) to be completed for proposals to expand existing partnerships - Due Diligence Checklist (New Campus) to be completed for proposals to add an additional campus to an existing partnership - Due Diligence Checklist: FE Colleges (New) to be completed for new further education partnerships based in the UK - Due Diligence Checklist: FE Colleges (Existing) to be completed when a School wishes to partner with a UK-based further education college where there has been a pre-existing collaboration - 2.
-The Due Diligence Checklist (for new partners, excluding further education colleges in the UK) is split into two stages: DDS1 and DDS2.
+- 1. The School should first identify which Due Diligence Checklist is appropriate as this will determine the process to be followed: - Due Diligence Checklist to be completed for new partnerships (excluding further education colleges based in the UK) - Due Diligence Checklist (Existing) to be completed for proposals to expand existing partnerships - Due Diligence Checklist (New Campus) to be completed for proposals to add an additional campus to an existing partnership - Due Diligence Checklist: FE Colleges (New) to be completed for new further education partnerships based in the UK - Due Diligence Checklist: FE Colleges (Existing) to be completed when a School wishes to partner with a UK-based further education college where there has been a pre-existing collaboration - Due Diligence Checklist (Interim Review of Existing Partner) to be completed when carrying out interim due diligence on an existing partner.
+This should take place prior to a collaborative review

+2. The Due Diligence Checklist (for new partners, excluding further education colleges in the UK) is split into two stages: DDS1 and DDS2.
 DDS1 is concerned with the financial status of the partner and is carried out at an early stage to ensure that a proposal merits further exploration.
 DDS2 looks at all other elements of due diligence.